Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 ![](images/funct_doc3.png)

+Notes: If you have sample data that you would like to use in your function examples, you can put them under `inst/extdata/`.
+Then you can reference your sample data with something like `system.file("extdata", "your-file.nc", package = "ERA5Flux")`.

-**Step 4:** Render the documentation into an actual help page for the function using `devtools::document()`.
+**Step 4:** Make sure your updated function script is under the "R" folder.
+Now render the documentation into an actual help page for the function using `devtools::document()`.
 This will generate a .Rd file inside the "man" folder.
-This becomes your function's help page.
+This becomes your function's help page and you can now access it by typing `?your-function-name`.

 **Step 5:** Always remember to push your commits to GitHub!